inpsyde/modularity/docs/Modules.md

 first processed.

-Because the precedence rules, in the `SomethingExtensionsModule` example above, the extensions processing order will be the the inverse of the addition order.
+Because the precedence rules, in the `SomethingExtensionsModule` example above, the extensions processing order will be the inverse of the addition order.

 #### Only for objects